bernardofosu/ansible_projects/ansible.md

 }
 ```

-## The issue might come from the paraphrase caching from the ssh key pair
+## The issue might come from the paraphrase caching from the ssh key pair or cache individually
 We can create a ssh key pair without paraphrase or cache it individually with the command bellow
 ```bash
 ansible all -m ping -f 1